evandrosouza-developer/Tester-ps2-msx/README.md

   *******************************************************************************************************

-  Obs.: It is only a 5V port, compatible to TTL levels.
+  Obs.: It uses a 5V tolerant port, which is compatible to TTL levels.
 Do not use it with "1" level higher than 5V!!

   *******************************************************************************************************